 Thanks so much in advance for helping us out.
 You can use any credit card and you don't need a Paypal account, although you can use one if you have one.

 Place the fabric on a fold.
 Use the picture below as a guide.

 The seam allowances are not included but I suggest you use a 5/8″ seam allowance.

 You will need to make your own bias tape.
 I suggest you do this before starting the blouse.
-Here is the step by step instructions on how to make it.
+Here are the step-by-step instructions on how to make it.

 Fitting Your Office Hours Blouse Pattern

 The first thing you should understand about pattern making is that there are seven different sizing tables in use at the moment around the world.
 So the chances of you not having to make adjustments to your patterns are very small.

 This blog is read in 144 different countries so S M L XL 2XL differs from country to country.
 I have done my best to share with you patterns that you can use, however, you may need to make adjustments to the pattern as you see fit.